Low carb cinnamon apples with vanilla whipped cream

 - 1 1 egg yolkegg yolks

-- 3 3 apple, preferably a type that is firm and tart, for example Gravensteiner or Granny Smithapples, preferably a type that is firm and tart, for example Gravensteiner or Granny Smith
+- 3 (1 lb) 3 (450 g) apple, preferably a type that is firm and tart, for example Gravensteiner or Granny Smithapples, preferably a type that is firm and tart, for example Gravensteiner or Granny Smith

-- Bring ½ cup whipping cream, butter, vanilla and optional star anise to a boil in a small saucepan, over medium heat.
-Lower the heat and let simmer for 5 minutes or more until the sauce turns creamy.
+- Add the butter, vanilla, optional star anise, and 1/4 of the heavy whipping cream to a saucepan.
+Bring the mixture to a light boil, over medium heat.
+Lower the heat and simmer for 5 minutes or more until the sauce turns creamy.
+Stir frequently.

 - Remove from the heat and remove the star anise.
-Add the yolk while whisking vigorously.
-Place in a cool place and let cool completely.
+Add the egg yolk while whisking vigorously.
+Place in the refrigerator and let cool completely.
 You can prepare the flavored cream up to 1 day before, and refrigerate.

-- Whisk the remaining 2 cups of heavy whipping cream in a bowl, and mix into the refrigerated cream.
+- Whisk the remaining heavy whipping cream in a bowl until soft peaks form, and fold in the refrigerated sauce.

-- Place in the refrigerator for another 30 minutes or more.
-You can place them in dessert bowls to make the vanilla sauce thicken up faster.
+- Place back in the refrigerator for another 30 minutes or more.
+You can add the cream sauce to serving cups to make it thicken up faster.

 - Wash the apples and peel them if you want to but there's really no need for that.
 The peel adds color, flavor and texture.

 - Core the apple and slice thinly.
-Heat the butter in a frying pan and brown the slices golden.
+Heat up butter in a frying pan and brown the slices until golden.
 Add cinnamon towards the end.